 4. Really, really good for the 'gram

-Stay indoors and enjoy the view.
-Book a discounted stay at a hotel on the lake for incredible views and easy-ice access.
-Choose from 16 different hotels for your trip in February with a Madison Minication – book now!
+Stay indoors and get cozy.
+Book a stay at a hotel or B&B on the lake for incredible views and easy-ice access.

 8. Festivals... on ice